mekorhabracha/mekorhabracha.github.io/index.md

     text: Donate to Mekor
     link: contribute/donate.html
 alert:
   text: "JOIN or RENEW YOUR MEMBERSHIP NOW!
 Mekor's membership year begins on Rosh Hashana, & everyone who has joined or renewed before then may attend all High Holiday services free of charge.
-Click here for info about Early Bird Membership Rates & High Holiday Guest Rates.
+Click here for info about Membership Rates & High Holiday Guest Rates.
 See Bulletin Board below for High Holiday Services Schedule.